-- Annual Trustee's Opportunity Grant: Please contact Charlie Lawrence (email@example.com or 608-796-3461) prior to completing this grant application.
+- Annual Trustee's Opportunity Grant: Email Charlie Lawrence (608-796-3461) before completing this grant application.

-IMPORTANT NOTES RE: UNIVERSITY FUNDING SOURCES:
+IMPORTANT NOTES RE: UNIVERSITY FUNDING SOURCES